Karandash8/make-argocd-fly/README.md

 ## Description
 `make-argocd-fly` is a tool to generate Kubernetes manifests that can be deployed with ArgoCD in a multi cluster environments.
 It makes it easier to develop and maintain ArgoCD applications by providing a way to render Jinja2 and Kustomize files, run yaml and kube linters and automatically generate ArgoCD `Application` resources.

 The idea is that you write your resources in YAML, Jinja2 or Kustomize (including helmCharts), write a configuration file that describes where to deploy them and then run `make-argocd-fly` to generate the final manifests.
-This way it is transparent what is being deployed and where, it is easier to maintain and develop the resources and it is easier to debug them.
+This way it is transparent what is being deployed and where, it is easier to maintain and develop the resources and it is easier to debug issues.

 ## Features
 - Jinja2 and Kustomize rendering